mohammedasker/100-days-of-code/log.md

 **Thoughts** Alright, I managed to make the progress bar more dynamic and all is left is to make bar go from right to left.
 On another note, I noticed the intervals are firing multiple times in the console.log and I don't like that.
 I guess I have more things to fix than originally planned.

 Oh, well... whatever.

+### Day 24: July 4, 2019

+**Today's Progress**: Changed the progress bar transitions from right to left.

+**Thoughts** I was wondering if there is a way to reverse the progress bar transition.
+Turns out yes and all I got to do is to float the bar to right in CSS.
+No JavaScript are involved.